gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 datasets into Memcached and swap them in runtime.
 It is kind of what you can do with `Redis` using the select command.

-My first shot used new Memcached feature at the time, which made GA later: pluggable backends.
-I've built [a LevelDB backend](https://github.com/gleicon/memcached_fs_engine) for Memcached, and while at that [a meaningless Redis backend](https://github.com/gleicon/memcached_redis_engine).
+My first attempt used a Memcached feature that was very new at the time: pluggable backends.
+I built [a LevelDB backend](https://github.com/gleicon/memcached_fs_engine) for Memcached, and while at it [a meaningless Redis backend](https://github.com/gleicon/memcached_redis_engine).

 That worked but not as I wanted mostly because the level of C programming was beyond me.
 I was learning Go and the idea of implementing